 2. It's considered polite to shower before entering.
 Saunas are considered clean, hygienic places—this is not a public bathhouse.

 3. Hydrate.
-The temperature inside saunas can reach 212ºF, so remember to drink plenty of water before and after using the space.
+The temperature inside saunas can reach 212 degrees Fahrenheit, so drink plenty of water before and after using the space.

 4. Jump in the snow.
 It's tradition to take a break from the sauna and roll in the snow or jump into an ice-cold lake (yes, really).
 Embrace the experience if you're game!